King John’s Castle

-Located on King’s Island, this site dates back to 922 when the Vikings lived and ruled the Irish shores in numbers.
-The castle was built on the orders of King John himself in 1200, and till this day is one of the best preserved Norman castles in Europe.
-This attraction brings many visitors into this beautiful city and is located just north of the River Shannon in Limerick city.
+Located on King’s Island, this site dates back to 922 when the Vikings ruled the Irish shores in numbers.
+The surviving castle was built on the orders of King John himself in 1200, and till this day is one of the best preserved Norman castles in Europe.
+King John’s Castle visitors centre tells the history of the site through excellent interactive exhibits and projections.
+This beautiful castle is located just north of the River Shannon in Limerick city.

 Discover the fascinating collection gathered by John and Gertrude Hunt displayed at the Hunt Museum, 5 minutes’ walk from King John’s Castle.
 The permanent collection includes works by Picasso, Renoir, Gauguin, Giacometti and Yeats, jewellery once owned by Mary Queen of Scots, a Bronze Age shield and cauldron, early Christian objects and medieval masterpieces.